ESE519/LemonAid/README.md

 And the "install\_lemonaid.sh" will do everything for you.

 ###Beaglebone Setup
 After running the install-lemonaid script, you will have an customized Ubuntu with our pcandriver on board.
-After plugging the SD card into your Beaglebone,
+After plugging the SD card into your Beaglebone, **power up your Beaglebone with a separate power cord**, and connect the board to your laptop through USB cable.